krakens-den-studios/web/public/sounds/README.md

 - `click.mp3` - Sound effect for button clicks (short, satisfying click sound)
 - `collect.wav` - Sound effect for collecting Krakenlings (gentle collection sound)

-## Minigame Sounds
+## Minigame Sound Effects

-- `hope.mp3` - Ambient sound for Hope therapy minigame (calming, light)
+- `hope.wav` - Short sparkle/resolution cue for Hope (use when the path is completed)
-- `courage.mp3` - Ambient sound for Courage therapy minigame (steady, determined)
+- `courage.wav` - Firm but gentle hit for Courage (fires the moment the hold finishes)
-- `connection.mp3` - Ambient sound for Connection therapy minigame (warm, connecting)
+- `connection.wav` - Warm chime for Connection (plays when the correct word is formed)
-- `healing.mp3` - Ambient sound for Healing therapy minigame (breathing, peaceful)
+- `healing.wav` - Soft breath/pulse for Healing (triggers after keeping rhythm)

 ## Music